Skip to content

 How to use sleep affirmations

-Throughout my journey, I've utilized sleep affirmations to tackle deep-seated negative core beliefs.
+Throughout my journey, I've used sleep affirmations to tackle deep-seated negative core beliefs.
 Drawing from my personal experiences, here are some helpful suggestions:

 1. Pinpoint negative thoughts and underlying core beliefs